ernuynk/bigmart_sales_analysis/README.md

-# bigmart_sales_analysis
+# Sales Analysis of Bigmart

+Hello everyone!

-It's a small practice related to Sales Analysis of Bigmart
+This is a small practice related to Sales Analysis of Bigmart.
+You'll see three main files in this repository..

+* bigmart_analysis.ipynb, notebook/code file
+* bigmart_test.csv, test dataset
+* bigmart_train.csv, train dataset

+Status: Ongoing